BHoM/Sofistik_Toolkit/README.md

 # BHoM-SOFiSTiK Toolkit
 BHoM-SOFiSTiK Toolkit is part of an ongoing collaboration between Rambøll and Buro Happold towards the open-source community.
-It has started the development as part of the digitalization project inside Rambøll called Common prOject Delivery plAtform (CODA).
+It has been started as part of a digitalization development project inside Ramboll.

 ## Team